keithligh/Auto-Academic-Paper-RC1/coding_philosophy.md

 ### 9. THE "CODE IS LAW" RULE (LATEX.JS CONTAINMENT)
 **Never Trust Latex.js with Complex Logic.**
 - **Strict Containment:** `latex.js` is a dumb text formatter.
 It must NEVER parse Math, TikZ, Tables, Algorithms, or Citations.
-- **The Trojan Horse:** Complex elements must be extracted, sanitized, and re-injected.
+- **The Hybrid Encapsulation:** Complex elements must be extracted, sanitized, and re-injected.
 - **Why**: `latex.js` is fragile.
 Trusting it with complex macros leads to crashes.
 We verify; we do not trust.

 ### 10. INTENTIONAL DESIGN (NO GUESSWORK)